To be eligible to apply for the KL2 Mentored Career Development Program, you must:

 - Be pursuing a clinical and translational research project.
 For the KL2 Program, "clinical and translational research" includes epidemiological and natural history studies, translational research, patient-oriented research, clinical trials, and outcomes research that will lead to improvements in human health.
 See scholar profiles for examples of previously funded research.

 - Identify a mentor.
-This must be an investigator at Mayo Clinic with extensive clinical or translational research experience.
+At least one of your mentors must be an investigator at Mayo Clinic with extensive clinical or translational research experience.

-- Not have had significant grant support.
+- Not have similar pending applications.
 You cannot have been a principal investigator on a National Institutes of Health (NIH) R01 award or on a subproject of a program project (P01), center (P50, P60 or U54) or other equivalent research grant award.
 You may have had support on a National Research Service Award grant (F or T series) or NIH small grant (R03).

 - Not have similar pending applications.
-You may not have any simultaneous submissions or pending applications for another Public Health Service mentored career development award (such as a K07, K08, K22 or K23) that duplicates any provisions of the KL2 Program.
+You may not have any simultaneous submissions or pending applications for another Public Health Service mentored career development award, including any other K award mechanism.